Chimpuk Hermitage Trekking Tour

 Stay overnight in Lhasa

-Chimpuk Hermitage is a warren of caves northest of Samye that was once a meditation retreat for Guru Rinpoche.
-It is a popular day hike for travellers from Samye to Chimpuk which takes around 4 or 5 hours up, abt 7km.
+Chimpuk Hermitage is a warren of caves northeast of Samye that was once a meditation retreat for Guru Rinpoche.
+It is a popular day hike for travelers from Samye to Chimpuk which takes around 4 or 5 hours up, abt 7km.